Showing posts with label 2013. Show all posts

 (Group Exhibition & Art Sale 2013)

-Original pastels will be exhibited and sold in Murphey Gallery.
+Original pastels will be exhibited and sold in the Murphey Gallery.
 All proceeds directly support non-profit art charities.

 YCottage with Blue Windows painting by Christy Olsen